 - Quinn, Patricia O.; Treating adolescent girls and women with ADHD: Gender-Specific

 Issues; Journal of Clinical Psychology; May 2005, Vol. 61 Issue 5, p579

 The preceding section contained information

 about diagnosing adult ADHD in an academically successful woman.
 Write

 three case study examples regarding how you might use the content of this section

 in your practice.

-What factors may delay the diagnosis of adult ADD?
+What factors may delay the diagnosis of adult ADHD?
 Record the letter of the correct answer the .